Felixity/Homework/README.md

 # Project 1 - Homework

-Homework is a app that allows teachers to browse homework assignments and submissions.
+Homework is an app that allows teachers to browse homework assignments and submissions.
+It's using the Edmodo APIs.
+For testing purpose of pagination feature, more data were added to the JSON array.

 ## User Stories